Milt Plum: Professional career

-Plum played quarterback, defensive back, punter and placekicker at Penn State following his prep years playing for Woodbury High School.
-After using their first-round pick in the 1957 NFL Draft on Jim Brown, the Browns chose Plum in the second round.
+After using their first-round pick in the 1957 NFL Draft on Jim Brown, the Browns chose Plum in the second round (17th overall pick).

 Plum got onto the field at quarterback in the fourth game of the 1957 season when starter Tommy O'Connell got hurt against the Philadelphia Eagles.
-Plum and O'Connell split time throughout the rest of the 1957 season, in which the Browns went 9-2-1 and won the Eastern Conference.
+Plum and O'Connell split time throughout the rest of the 1957 season, in which the Browns went 9–2–1 and won the Eastern Conference.
+Plum played in 9 games, starting three.
+In the 1957 NFL Championship Game, O'Connell played the first half and Plum the second in a lop-sided loss to the Detroit Lions.

 O'Connell left the NFL after the 1957 season, and over the next four years, Plum was a consistent part of an offense built around the running of Jim Brown and Bobby Mitchell.

 Plum's passer rating of 110.4 in 1960 season was the best single-season mark until 1989 when San Francisco quarterback Joe Montana surpassed it with a rating of 112.4.
 For his five seasons with Cleveland combined, Plum had a rating of 89.9, ranking him first among Browns quarterbacks with at least 750 pass attempts.

 In 1960 and 1961, Plum's backup was Len Dawson, who went on to have a Hall of Fame career with the Kansas City Chiefs of the American Football League.
+Dawson did not see a future as a backup quarterback on a team that focused on the running game.

+Plum had become frustrated with the offense in 1961, primarily because of coach Paul Brown's insistence on calling plays with no room for Plum to change calls, and refusal to use Bobby Mitchell as a receiver.
+In Mitchell's four years with the Browns (1958-1961), he caught 128 passes; after going to Washington, he caught 261 passes in his first four years, and led the NFL with 72 catches in 1962 (his first year away from the Browns).